devguicordeiro/python-init-project/guessTheNumber/README.md

 # GUESS THE NUMBER APP

-just a quick app, where you have to guess a random number the bot is holding. app is working the way it should.
+Just a quick app, where you have to guess a random number the bot is holding. app is working the way it should.
 </br>
-Know I'm creating an extension of the app, where we will be making the computer guess the number
+New functionality added to the app, where the computer can also try to guess the number you are hiding.
+Now you can play it both ways
 </br>
 </br>
 I'm commiting these so I'm aware that I was not doing